UCL/cid-X/Docu/source/usage.rst

    # Optional, comment if not using
    niftyRegBinDir       =  <Path/to/where/the/niftyReg/binaries/are/installed/>

 XCAT DVF text files that cannot be completely processed will be moved to the path defined in ``[BATCH_POSTPROCESSING][corruptedFilesDir]``.
-Incomplete processing can be caused by corrupted XCAT-text files or by other errors occuring during the processing.
+Incomplete processing can be caused by corrupted XCAT-text files or by other errors occurring during the processing.

 .. _batch-warping: